“How do I know my metal roof won’t puncture during a hailstorm?”

 The standard for water penetration, ASTM E1646, is similar to the air infiltration test.
 This is another pass-or-fail test.

 This test method covers the determination of the resistance of exterior metal roof panel systems to water penetration when water is applied to the outdoor face simultaneously with a static air pressure at the outdoor face higher than the pressure at the indoor face, that is, positive pressure … This test method is applicable to any roof area and is intended to measure only the water penetration associated with the field of roof including panel side laps and structural connections.
 It does not include leakage at openings or perimeter or any other details.

 After the pre-determined air pressure is reached, water is sprayed on the panels for a duration of 15 minutes.
 The amount of ponded water is determined and then the amount of water infiltration through the tested panel is measured.

 ASTM E2140 – Standard Test Method for Water Penetration of Metal Roof Panel Systems by Static Water Pressure Head

 During this test, the roof panel system is completely submerged under water to test its ability as a water barrier.
 This test method is intended to evaluate water-barrier (not water-shedding) roof system joints and details.
-These systems are also referred to as hydrostatic roof systems, or roofing with a pitch below 2/12.
+These systems are also referred to as hydrostatic roof systems (roofs with a slope below 2/12).

 UL 790 – Standard Test Methods for Fire Tests of Roof Coverings

-Arguably one of the most important tests on a metal roofing system is its resistance to combustion and/or catching on fire.
-According to UL’s Standard Catalog,
+One of the most important tests on a metal roofing system is its resistance to combustion and/or catching on fire.

-After testing has been completed, materials can be given one of three classes of fire ratings:
+After testing, roof materials are given one of three fire ratings:

 - Class A – “Roof coverings are effective against severe fire test exposures.
 Under such exposures, roof coverings of this class afford a high degree of fire protection to the roof deck, do not slip from position, and are not expected to produce flying brands.”